 - you have hardly any data left on your account, or slow internet access (see example in link below)

 - you are stressed while applying online to get some support because you have been assaulted, or just lost someone, or about to lose your home

 - The economic impact of Digital Inclusion in the UK

 This is a broader term: Inclusive design is about designing for a diverse range of people.
 Whatever their gender, sexuality, age, ethnicity, social class, communications abilities or culture.

 - if your service is not accessible, then you are not inclusive of people with accessibility needs

 - if your service online is accessible, but you don’t offer an alternative for assisted digital users, then you are not inclusive either

 Common inclusion issues in services is for example asking for:

-- your gender when it might not even be needed or in a way that doesn’t allow you to identify yourself correctly
+- asking for your gender in a way that doesn’t allow you to identify yourself correctly

 Bakken & Bæck, a digital studio based in Oslo, Bonn and Amsterdam, have a very good Diversity and Inclusion guide if you want to learn more.